Pretty in Pink (song): Composition

 Lead singer Richard Butler said "Pretty in Pink" is about two women he knew while living in Muswell Hill in North London.
 One was a friend of his ex-girlfriend, and the other went to a pub he frequented.
 However, the Caroline mentioned in the lyrics is a made-up name, and the women are not high-school age, despite the film that was named after the song, causing some people to think so.
 "The song is about a girl who sleeps around a lot and thinks that she's popular because of it.
 It makes her feel empowered somehow and popular, and in fact, the people that she's sleeping with are laughing about her behind her back and talking about her," said Butler.

-Release and reception
+Release and critical reception

-The original version of "Pretty in Pink" peaked at No. 43 on the UK Singles Chart in July 1981.
+The original version of "Pretty in Pink" peaked at No. 43 on the UK singles chart in July 1981.

 AllMusic writer Bill Janovitz credited producer Steve Lillywhite for finding "the ideal sound for the band, with a perfect blend of classic pop, punk, and art rock elements".

 Janovitz called it "the definitive take" of the song.